genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/07_calculated-data.md

 ---

 ## Section objectives
-The goal of this section is add a derived field to our existing `TRADE_VIEW`.
+The goal of this section is to add a derived field to our existing `TRADE_VIEW`.

 ## Adding a derived field